tweag/linear-types/Proposals/borrowing_as_syntactic_sugar.md

 ## The problem

-Is simply that folks get tired of typing this:
+Is simply that folks will get tired of typing this:

 ```Haskell
   let a =_1 ...